Naming Your Business: How to Choose, Claim + Protect Your Name

 If Someone Is Using Your Name

-So long as you completed the necessary registrations when you claimed your name, you should have no problem protecting it from being used by others.
+So long as you complete the necessary registrations when you claim your name, you should have no problem protecting it from being used by others.
 If a local business starts using your name, contact the local government office where you registered your business and ask them to send the company a violation notice.

-The U.S. Patent and Trademark Office doesn’t enforce trademarks, so if you find out your trademark is being infringed upon, you’ll need to take legal action.
-Start by having an attorney send a cease and desist letter, which gives the company an opportunity to voluntarily stop using your name.
+The U.S. Patent and Trademark Office doesn’t enforce trademarks, so you’ll need to take legal action if you find out your trademark is being infringed upon.
+Start by having an attorney send a cease and desist letter, which allows the company to voluntarily stop using your name.
 If they refuse or ignore your letter, speak with your attorney about filing a lawsuit.

 If You’re Using Someone Else’s Name